Clearwater98/Hello-World/README.md

 # Hello-World
-This is my coding platform
+This is Diba
+i'm new here in this coding forum and would love to learn new things